Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 How Roof Damage, Water Damage, and Foundation Issues Affect Value

-When selling a house, knowing how insurance claims affect property value is key.
+Knowing how insurance claims affect property value is key when selling a house.
 Claims for roof damage, water damage, or foundation issues can change how appealing a home is to buyers.

-• Foundation Issues: Cracks or shifts in the foundation worry buyers.
-Fixing these problems can require significant repairs, which might affect the cost and time for potential buyers.
+- Foundation Issues: Buyers worry about cracks or shifts in the foundation.
+Fixing these problems can require significant repairs, which might affect potential buyers’ costs and time.

 To keep your property’s value high, fix these issues through insurance claims and make necessary repairs before selling.